-By inspecting 11 years (between 2010 and 2020) of ASC images from the FMI-MIRACLE network in combination with EISCAT electron density measurements, we identified PsA events based on classification implemented in Grono and Donovan (2018) and Yang et al. (2019).
-In the process, we produced high-time-resolution keograms and ewograms (~ 10 s cadence instead of 1 min, as in quick-look data) from ASC images at KIL and ABK.
-Examples of events that consist of all the three types of PsAs within a single event are shown in Figs. 2, 3, and 4.
-The panels in these figures from top to bottom show the keogram, ewogram, EISCAT electron density, and altitude of maximum electron density, and an additional panel with KAIRA CNA riogram in Fig. 4.
-The dashed red line overlaid in the keograms (ewograms) is the latitude (longitude) of the EISCAT radar.
-In Fig. 2, the APA type is observed between 00:30 and 01:06 UT (green shading), PPA between 01:06 and 01:26 UT (red shading), and PA between 01:26 and 02:00 UT (purple shading).
-During these intervals, a single type was dominant over the FOV of the ASC and/or EISCAT.
-However, after 02:00 UT, the APA type starts to be apparent in the northwestward direction and lasts until 03:10 UT.
+- 160 By inspecting 11 years (between 2010 and 2020) of ASC images from the FMI-MIRACLE network in combination with EISCAT electron density measurements, we identified PsA events based on classification implemented in Grono and Donovan (2018) and Yang et al. (2019).
+In the process, we produced a high time resolution keograms and ewograms (~10 second cadence instead of 1 min, as in quicklook data) from ASC images at KIL and ABK.
+Examples of events that consist of all the three types of PsAs within a single event are shown in Figures 2, 3, and 4.
+The panels in these figures from top to bottom - 165 show the keogram, ewogram, EISCAT electron density, and altitude of maximum electron density, and an additional panel with KAIRA CNA riogram in Figure 4.
+The red dashed line overlaid in the keo(ewo)grams is the latitude (longitude) of the EISCAT radar.
+In Figure 2, APA type is observed between 00:30 and 01:06 UT (green shading), PPA between 01:06 and 01:26 UT (red shading), and PA between 01:26 and 02:00 UT (purple shading).
+During these intervals, the single type was dominant over the FOV of the ASC and/or EISCAT.
+However, after 02:00 UT, APA type starts to be apparent in the northwestward direction - and lasted until 03:10 UT.
 After that, the APA type fills the FOV of the camera.
-For this event, the PsA type between 02:00 and 03:10 UT is labeled as PA, because the EISCAT radar beam lies within this type of PsA as indicated by dashed red lines.
-The third panel in Fig. 2 shows the electron density profiles.
-During APA, the electron density (N_e) enhancement shows significant values above 100 km, which is apparent at the beginning and end of this event.
-In between, we observe PPA and PA types, for which the N_e shows higher values, mostly below 100 km.
-A corresponding substantial Ne enhancement is observed when the patchy aurora lies in the FOV of the radar after 01:30 UT.
-The Ne enhancements during these PsA types reach down to 70 km.
-The last panel in Fig. 2 shows the altitude of the maximum $N{\rm e}$, illustrating a gradual decrease in height at the beginning and a slight increase at the end of the event.
+For this event, the PsA type between 02:00 and 03:10 UT is labeled as PA, because the EISCAT radar beam lies within this type of PsA as indicated by red dashed lines.
+The third panel in Figure 2 shows the electron density profiles.
+During the APA type, the electron density (N_e) enhancement shows significant values above 100 km, which is apparent at the beginning and end of this event.
+In between, we observe PPA and PA types for which the N_e shows higher values, mostly below 100 km.
+A corresponding substantial N_e enhancement is - 175 observed when the patchy aurora lies in the FOV of the radar after 1:30 UT.
+The N_e enhancements during these PsA types reach down to 70 km.
+The last panel in Figure 2 shows the altitude of the maximum N_e , illustrating a gradual decrease in height at the beginning and a slight increase at the end of the event.
 However, equivalent substantial differences in N_e observed below 105 km between APA and the other two are not captured by the height of maximum electron density.